JJ-Shep/JJ-Shep/README.md

 I’m interested in: Linux (mainly Arch and Gentoo)

-I’m currently learning ...
-C++, Python
+I’m currently learning: C++, Python

 How to reach me: cesces2005@gmail.com